 A first strike will result in a meeting with a member of the Student Affairs staff.
 A warning will be issued and a written copy of the warning will be sent to the student.
 A copy will also be placed in the individual student's file.
 The student will be required to visit with the Manor College Counselor.
 There will also be a requirement that the student complete on-campus community service.
-Length of service time will be decided by the Hearing Chair and/or the Code of Conduct Coordinator.
+Length of service time will be decided by the Hearing Officer.